iquety/console/assets/docs/en/04-creating-commands.md

 ## 1. About a command

-All commands must be implemented based on the abstract class `Freep\Console\Command`:
+All commands must be implemented based on the abstract class `Iquety\Console\Command`:

 ```php
 abstract class Command